nawathey/rover/README.md

     sudo cp etc/motion.conf /etc
     sudo cp etc/default/motion /etc/default

 Once 'motion' is running, the output files are stored in ~/log.

-Note that only a single process can access the camera at a time so 'motion' can't be run while mjpg_streamer is running.
+Add this to crontab to ensure we don't run out of space on disk

+    0,5,10,15,20,25,30,35,40,45,50,55 * * * * /home/samlu/rover/bin/checkSpace.sh >> /tmp/checkSpace.log 2>&1

 # clean up